gradha/gradha.github.io/src/articles/42-jetbrains-backs-off-on-kotlin-native-memory-model-android-devs-too-stupid-to-learn-new-tricks.rst

 <https://elizarov.medium.com/structured-concurrency-722d765aa952>`_ and the
 memory model could potentially impact it.
-After all, once the restriction of immutable memory between threads is lifted, why learn structured concurrency at all when your good'ol unstructured concurrency *works™*.
+After all, once the restriction of immutable memory between threads is lifted, why learn structured concurrency at all when your good'ol unstructured concurrency *works™*?.

 We could also see these news the other way round: developers are too stupid to learn new ways to code, and so we must sacrifice future performance for ease of